 Okay, you are not alone here.
 I have done this and have seen the consequences.

 The reason why content publishing delay can affect your inbound marketing strategy is that the entire strategy’s backbone is CONTENT.
-You cannot do anything that doesn’t have content in it – be it downloadable assets, smart forms, landing pages, blogs, website, emails, mobile marketing or videos – everything depends heavily on content; not just any content but hyper-targeted, relevant, and context-based content.
+You cannot do anything that doesn’t have content in it – be it downloadable assets, smart forms, landing pages, blogs, websites, emails, mobile marketing, or videos – everything depends heavily on content, not just any content but hyper-targeted, relevant, and context-based content.

-You see, there is a reason why they say –Inbound marketing is a content-driven process.
-Click To Tweet
+You see, there is a reason why they say –

 Fresh content impacts your search ranking.
 Why?
-Because people want to read fresh content and Google shows exactly what people “Search” for.
-You see, its more like a chain reaction.
+Because people want to read fresh content and Google shows what people “Search” for from time to time.
+You see, it’s more like a chain reaction.
 If you are not publishing new content regularly, you are boring out your readers.
 They don’t like to come and see the same posts over and over again.
-Think how would you feel if you’ve subscribed to a brand’s blog and all you get to see is their old blogs every time you check their blog.
+Think how you would feel if you’ve subscribed to a brand’s blog, and all you get to see is their old blogs every time you check their blog.
 Your interest dies off, and eventually, you take back your subscription!

-Thinking your potential leads would be any different, is vague.
+Thinking your potential leads would be any different is vague.
 Secondly, Google indexes new content.
-Fresh content increases the chances of improving your content syndication wherein some third party links your content on their platform.
-This not just gives you more visibility but also improves your content authority.
+Fresh content increases your content syndication chances wherein some third party links your content on their platform.
+It not just gives you more visibility but also improves your content authority.
 Google catches all of these and concludes that your content is genuine and valuable.
-Also, you must read Moz’s post on Freshness Factor to understand how fresh content posted on a regular basis has a positive impact on your SEO ranking.
+Also, you must read Moz’s post on Freshness Factor to understand how fresh content posted regularly has a positive impact on your SEO ranking.
 Ofcourse you know search engine rankings are very crucial to your inbound marketing strategy.

 Is there an all-in-one solution to avoid these (And other) pitfalls?